-Editor, writer and lifestyle reporter Mar Yvette is on a mission to find you the best places to eat, drink, shop and have fun.
+TV host.
+Food, fun & fashion expert.
+Doer of new things.
+Mar Yvette brings you the best places to eat, drink, shop and have fun.

-You can see her weekdays on Fox 11, making new discoveries and sharing her favorite places around Los Angeles and beyond.
-Every Thursday morning Mar hosts the “Weekend Roundup” on Good Day LA, featuring everything from the hottest restaurants, live music and dancing to budget getaways, fashion, beauty and fitness.
-Mar is also a lifestyle expert on the nationally syndicated Ricki Lake Show and new Kris Jenner Show, which launches Summer 2013.
+You can watch her weekdays on Fox 11 running around town and sharing her top picks on where to go, what to do and who to see.
+Every Thursday morning Mar hosts the “Weekend Roundup” on Good Day LA, an on-air party featuring fantastic food finds, live music and dance, great getaways, plus the latest fashion, beauty and fitness trends.
+Mar is also a lifestyle expert on national talk shows and featured writer on Huffington Post.
+She has appeared on E!, Style Network, ABC, Univision, The Ricki Lake Show and Kris Jenner Show.

-Born and raised in Los Angeles, Mar has lived around the country but knows LA will always be home.
-When she’s not out on her latest adventure, she can be found eating tacos, playing with pit bulls or watching reruns of “Three’s Company.”
+When she’s not out sharing her latest discoveries, she can be found eating tacos, playing with pit bulls or watching reruns of “Three’s Company.”
 Sometimes all at once.

 :::: MARPOP FAQ ::::